FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     **Usage**

     ```jsx
-    import React from 'react';
+    import React from "react";
-    import withAuth from './withAuth';
+    import withAuth from "./withAuth";

     function Dashboard() {
       return <h1>Welcome to the Dashboard!</h1>;